smashedr/esphome-configs/README.md

 - va_start
 - va_end

-You will want to extend these, and use them in your workflow for those actions...
+You will want to !extend these, and use them in your workflow for those actions...

 ### pmsx003